 The academic hiring process is decentralized.
 Each search is managed by the hiring unit.
 Applicants should submit the requested application materials for each vacancy in which they are interested.

 You may also want to receive notification of job postings.
-The Office of Diversity, Equity, and Access (ODEA) offers a confidential email notification of academic jobs.
+The Office for Access & Equity (OAE) offers a confidential email notification of academic jobs.
 To subscribe, click on this link or email firstname.lastname@example.org, leave the subject line blank, type SUB ACJOB-L in the body of the message, and click send.
 (Available for University of Illinois employees and students.)

 Academic employment categories include:

 Tenured/probationary tenure track faculty (assistant professor, associate professor, and professor) positions require a minimum of a doctorate degree or an appropriate terminal degree for the discipline.
 Faculty members teach, conduct research, and engage in public service.Specialized Faculty

 Non-tenure track (modified professorial titles, lecturer, instructor, teaching/research/clinical associate).
 Units set the minimum degree and experience requirements; however, these positions require a minimum of a bachelor’s degree.
 Some of these positions are subject to the terms of a collective bargaining agreement with the Campus Faculty Association (IFT-AFT, AAUP (CFA)).
 Please see the collective bargaining agreement for details regarding which specialized faculty are subject to the terms of the agreement.

 Postdoctoral Research Associates are employees involved in research and who have completed their doctorate or terminal degree within the last 10 years.
 Because Postdoctoral Research Associates are transitional in nature, there is not a required specified search process for appointees, and Postdoctoral Research Associate service should not exceed five (5) years from the date of initial appointment.

 Academic Professionals, Visiting Academic Professionals, Academic Hourly